 - PVC: up to 45 years

-If your pipes are near the end of their life span and you’re dealing with leaks, rusty water or insufficient water pressure, it may be time to have them replaced.
+If your pipes are close to the end of their life span and you’re dealing with leaks, discolored water or insufficient water pressure, it may be time to have them replaced.

-This can be caused by your water supplier or problems with your water heater.
-A telltale indication of high water pressure is hearing slamming in your pipes, especially after turning off a faucet.
+This can be caused by your utility provider or problems with your water heater.
+A telltale indication of high water pressure is hearing banging in your pipes, particularly after turning off a faucet.

 2. Plumbing is Gurgling